 "You remembered," he said.

 I did remember.
-During my seventeenth year and first visit to the Trianon, I'd found myself anxious about what to order.
+During my seventeenth year and first visit to the Trianon, I was anxious about what to order.

 "Beer," I'd said.